Introduction

 3. The Best Strategy?
 AI + Human Collaboration

-These companies will win in this day are balancing AI efficiency and human insight; they see no replacement for this technology, but rather an ad.
+These companies that will win in this day are balancing AI efficiency and human insight; they see no replacement for this technology but rather an ad.

 Case Study: Healthcare